Dušan Knežević (war criminal): Indictment, surrender and transfer of case to Bosnia and Herzegovina

 Knežević surrendered to the authorities of Bosnia and Herzegovina on 18 May 2002, and was transferred into the custody of the ICTY on the following day.
-He made his first appearance before the court on 24 May 2002 when he entered pleas of not guilty to all charges against him.
-Gruban had surrendered to the authorities of Serbia and Montenegro two weeks earlier and was already in ICTY custody.
-In September 2002, the original indictment was joined to another case regarding the Keraterm camp.
-The consolidated indictment added Predrag Banović and Dušan Fuštar as co-accused, both of whom were on the original 1995 indictment and already in ICTY custody.
-On 21 November 2002 a consolidated indictment filed on 5 July 2002 became the operative ICTY indictment against the five co-accused.
+He made his first appearance before the court on 24 May 2002 when he entered pleas of not guilty to all charges against him under both indictments.
+Gruban had surrendered two weeks earlier and was already in ICTY custody.
+In September 2002, the remaining three accused on the original Omarska indictment Case Number IT-95-4 (Knežević, Mejakić and Gruban) were joined to those accused in the new Keraterm indictment Case Number IT-95-8/1 (Knežević, Banović and Fuštar) and a new consolidated case was created against Case Number IT-02-65.
+On 21 November 2002 this consolidated indictment became the operative ICTY indictment against the five co-accused.
 In June 2003, Banović came to a plea agreement with the prosecution and was withdrawn from the operative indictment and dealt with separately.
 On 1 July 2003, Mejakić surrendered to the authorities of Serbia and Montenegro and was transferred into ICTY custody.

-The operative indictment comprised the following counts against Knežević:
+The operative indictment comprised the following counts against Knežević on the basis of individual responsibility under Article 7(1) of the ICTY statute: